anebz/cloud/Accreditations/aws_developer_associate.md

 * Throttle requests to prevent attacks
 * Connect to CloudWatch to log all requests for monitoring

 API caching allows you to cache the Gateway response.
 Popular requests are cached and are retrieved with much less latency.
 You can throttle API gateway to prevent attacks.
+Frontend: method, backend: integration.

+When changing the API, you need to redeploy it to an existing stage or to a new stage.
+Lambda authorizer is a Lambda function controlling access to the API.
+This helps in access control

 ### Lambda